Wishpering/docker_latex/README.md

 # What is it?

 Docker image based on alpine:latest for building LaTeX docs in docker container.\
-Includes such packages as make, pygments, kvmap.
+Includes such packages as make, pygments.

 ## Installation